sourcegraph/about/blogposts/2021/integration-testing.md

 ![Unglamorous engineering graphic](https://storage.googleapis.com/sourcegraph-assets/blog/how-not-to-break-a-search-engine-unglamorous-engineering.jpg)

-# How we added backend integration testing to our CI pipeline

-My name is Joe Chen and I was on the Core Application team at Sourcegraph (before it splitted into Repo Management and Cloud SaaS, and I'm on the latter at the time of writing).
+My name is Joe Chen and I was on the Core Application team at Sourcegraph (before it split into Repo Management and Cloud SaaS––I'm on the latter at the time of writing).
 Our responsibility was to build and maintain the infrastructure of the Sourcegraph application for other teams.
 Some of our previous work includes licensing enforcement, background permissions syncing, and explicit permissions APIs.

 In April of 2020, we decided to tackle integration testing.
-Although the integration testing isn’t something any single team could own, it involves code-based infrastructure and naturally fell on the Core Application team.
+Although integration testing wasn’t something any single team could own, it involved code-based infrastructure and naturally fell on the Core Application team.

-The goal was to remove all existing backend-related end-to-end tests and reliably run their corresponding unit and/or integration tests as part of our CI pipeline on all branches, the end result being a more reliable, less flaky testing suite.
+The goal was to remove all existing backend-related end-to-end tests and reliably run their corresponding unit and/or integration tests as part of our CI pipeline on all branches––the end result being a more reliable, less flaky testing suite.

 Integration testing isn't glamorous work, but it's necessary and, most importantly, impactful.
 Inspired by a previous post, [How not to break a search engine or: What I learned about unglamorous engineering](https://about.sourcegraph.com/blog/how-not-to-break-a-search-engine-unglamorous-engineering/), I wanted to share another piece of unglamorous engineering that, despite its lack of glamor, made a big impact.